GES

 Tenure, Removal, and Conditions of Service

-SC judges serve until the age of 65 years (Art 124(2)).
-A judge may resign by writing to the President (Art 124(2)(a)).
-Removal is only through the process of impeachment for "proved misbehaviour or incapacity" — this requires a motion signed by 100 Lok Sabha members or 50 Rajya Sabha members, followed by investigation by a three-member committee (a SC judge, a HC Chief Justice, and a distinguished jurist), and then adoption by a special majority in each House (majority of total membership AND 2/3 of members present and voting) (Art 124(4) read with Judges (Inquiry) Act, 1968).
+SC judges serve until age 65 (Art 124(2)).
+A judge may resign by writing to the President.
+Removal requires impeachment for "proved misbehaviour or incapacity": a motion signed by 100 LS or 50 RS members; investigation by a 3-member committee (SC judge, HC CJ, distinguished jurist); adoption by special majority in each House (majority of total membership AND 2/3 of members present and voting) (Art 124(4) read with Judges (Inquiry) Act, 1968).
 No SC judge has ever been successfully impeached.
-The only impeachment attempt was against Justice V. Ramaswami (1993), where the motion was introduced in Lok Sabha but failed to secure the required special majority.
-The salaries, allowances, and conditions of service of SC judges are determined by Parliament and cannot be varied to a judge's disadvantage after appointment (Art 125).
-Salaries are charged on the Consolidated Fund of India (Art 112(3)(d)) and are non-votable by Parliament — this is a key safeguard for judicial independence.
-As of 2024, the CJI's salary is Rs 2,80,000 per month, and other SC judges receive Rs 2,50,000 per month.
-SC judges are barred from practising in any court or before any authority in India after retirement (Art 124(7)).
+The only attempt was against Justice V. Ramaswami (1993); the LS motion failed to secure the special majority.
+Salaries are determined by Parliament and cannot be varied to a judge's disadvantage after appointment (Art 125).
+Salaries are charged on the Consolidated Fund of India and are non-votable.
+Current CJI salary: Rs 2,80,000/month; other judges: Rs 2,50,000/month.
+Art 124(7) bars SC judges from practising in any court after retirement.
+The 65-year age, the 100/50 motion threshold, the Ramaswami failed impeachment, and the post-retirement practice bar are frequently tested.

 Original Jurisdiction (Art 131)